 - Have a follow-up slide explaining the key takeaway of your chart.

 The Marketofy PowerPoint template has a data-driven presentation design.
-It's one of the most popular PPT templates on GraphicRiver, and includes a number of infographics, charts, diagrams, to work with quickly.
+It's one of the most popular PPT templates on GraphicRiver.
+It includes many infographics, charts, diagrams, to work with quickly.

-Learn more about how to create charts in PowerPoint:
+Learn more about how to create charts in this PowerPoint design tutorial:

 Discover more helpful infographic and data-driven PowerPoint presentation design templates:

-If possible, adding some multimedia to your presentation can help in a number of ways.
-First and foremost, it makes your presentation feel interactive.
+If possible, adding some multimedia to your presentation can help in many ways.
+First, it makes your presentation feel interactive.
 An interactive element can help you explain what words and pictures can't.
 But don't forget what we've learned about how to make a good PowerPoint design.
 Fundamentals come before distracting extras.

 Transitions and Animations

-The above is a little tricky, as it's very easy to overdo the use of animations and transitions up to the point it distracts your audience tremendously.
-A good rule to keep in mind (and which often works really well) is that 80% of your presentation doesn't really need a transition between slides or an animation.
+The above is a little tricky.
+It's very easy to overdo animations and transitions.
+It can distract your audience.
+A good rule is that 80% of your presentation doesn't really need a transition or animation.

-Only use transitions and animations where it matters: when you want to assure that your audience remembers what you're saying.
+Only use transitions and animations where it matters.
+Use them to help your audience remember what you're saying.
 The principles of visual hierarchy apply here as well.

-Learn more about how to use animations in your PowerPoint presentation designs?
+Want to learn more about how to use animations in your PowerPoint presentation designs?
 Check out this PowerPoint design tutorial:

 How to Follow a Good PowerPoint Design Principles

 So, let's use what we learned about how to design a PowerPoint presentation.
-We'll dive into how you can apply all the lessons above while working on a PowerPoint presentation design.
+We'll dive into how you can apply all the lessons above while working on a PowerPoint presentation design:

 Step 1.
 Plan Your Content Before the Design

-Before you start working on the design of your PPT slides, it's much more productive to be thinking about your content and your key messages.
+Before you start working on the design of your PPT slides, think about your content.
+Consider your key messages.
 Ask yourself what your audience should remember after seeing your presentation.
 That's a big part of effective PowerPoint design.

-Based on that, you can optimize your slides to support those key messages and make sure that your content and your key message stands out.
-That's where all of the above design advice kicks in.
-When you're presenting your key message, that's where you can cleverly use animations to highlight your animation for example.
+Optimize your slides to support those key messages.
+Make sure that your content and your key message stands out.
+That's where all the above PowerPoint graphic design advice kicks in.

 In summary, start with your key message.
 The opportunity to design will follow.
 Learn more about the presentation writing process in this PowerPoint design tutorial:

 - PresentationsHow to Write a Professional PowerPoint Presentation (Discover the Writing Process)Brad Smith